-Thank you for participating in this year's campaign.
-We hope this resource packet is helpful and we encourage you to go to our website for additional information and links to other resources.
-Whether you use the tools in this packet in their entirety, in part or simply for inspiration, we at Prevent Child Abuse Illinois are here to help.
+We hope this resource packet is helpful and we encourage you to go to our website for additional information.
+Whether you use the tools in this packet in their entirety, in part, or simply for inspiration, we at Prevent Child Abuse Illinois are here to help.
 Please feel free to contact us at any time.